Futebol Clube SKA Brasil: History

 The club was founded on 7 January 1971 as Monte Negro Futebol Clube, and professionalized its football department in 1979, when they competed in the Campeonato Paulista Série A3.
 They competed for the last time in a professional competition as Monte Negro in 1992, when they participated in the Campeonato Paulista Segunda Divisão.
 After several financial difficulties, the club was founded again on 8 December 1992 as Osasco Futebol Clube.

-In 13 June 2019, the team once again rebranded, becoming Futebol Clube SKA Brasil, after the SKA, a software engineering-related company, decided to acquire the club.
+On 13 June 2019, the team once again rebranded, becoming Futebol Clube SKA Brasil, after the SKA, a software engineering-related company, decided to acquire the club.
 Edmílson, a former and famous FC Barcelona and Brazil national team player is the club chairman.

 The club has recently invested in youth development, participating in under-15 and under-17 tournaments of different kinds.
-It also became the first foreign team to ever play in the J-Village Cup, a invitational friendly tournament held in Japan for under-18 teams.
+It also became the first foreign team to ever play in the J-Village Cup, an invitational friendly tournament held in Japan for under-18 teams.